Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

 The main difference between dairy and eggs is their source.
 Dairy products come from the milk of mammals, while eggs are laid by birds.

-Yes, eggs can be included in a dairy-free diet.
-While eggs are not considered dairy, it's important to check the ingredients of processed food products as they may contain dairy or dairy derivatives.
+Yes, you can include eggs in a dairy-free diet.
+Eggs are not dairy, but it's important to check the ingredients in processed foods.
+They may have dairy or dairy products.

 Can you eat eggs if you're lactose intolerant?